Chidiebere-Ogbuchi/Sports-Book-Analysis/README.md

 # Sports-Book-Analysis

-presentation for the Acquisition Manager on :
+Presentation for the Acquisition Manager on :
 - Signups trend
 - FTDs trend
 - New registrations deposits behaviour